andrewGhazi/havel/README.md

 > Why’d you make this?

+- I was annoyed by packages with hundreds of dependencies and want to be able to quickly generate passive-aggressive plots visualizing their bloat.
 - I wanted to learn about graph algorithms and R’s low-level graphics packages.
-- I was annoyed by packages with hundreds of dependencies.

 > What’s with the name?

 Havel’s Ring is an item in Dark Souls that helps you deal with excessive burdens.
+(Apart from that, every permutation of “pkg”/“dep”/“graph” was taken.)

 ## TODO